 When adult sexual abuse victims come forward with allegations of abuse, they

 are often misunderstood.
-This causes them to feel isolated and alone, creating
+As a result, they feel isolated and alone, creating

 additional trauma.
 Not only did the victims suffer the original betrayal by the